-Online proctoring of the exam enables exam candidates to complete their requirements for general registration in the safety of their home or workplace (where available).
+Online proctoring (OLP) enables exam candidates to complete their requirements for general registration in the safety of their home or workplace (where available).

-The change to online proctoring is a temporary change in response to COVID-19 applying only to the May and August sitting of the exam.
-We will update you about the plans for the November 2020 exam as COVID-19 evolves, we know more about the relaxation of restrictions, and the situation becomes clearer.
+We will update you about the plans for the May 2021 exam as COVID-19 evolves, we know more about the relaxation of restrictions, and the situation becomes clearer.

-The following FAQ are intended to inform candidates about the online proctored exam experience, including how to prepare for the exam and what to expect during the exam.
+The following FAQ are intended to inform candidates and supervisors about the online proctored exam experience, including how to prepare for the exam and what to expect during the exam.
 Reading these FAQ will help candidates choose the best exam option to suit their personal circumstances.